 The tables which follow show pension transactions that have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year.
 The statements which follow show transactions for the group as a whole.
 Police Officer pension's costs are disclosed in full in the accounts of the Chief Constable as all police officers are deemed to operate under the direction and control of the Chief Constable.
 Pension costs for Police Staff and PCSOs have been split to show the costs of providing pensions for those staff under the direction and control of the PCC separately from those under the direction and control of the Chief Constable.
-The staff under the direction and control of the PCC are those involved in running the Office for the Police and Crime Commissioner.
+The staff under the direction and control of the PCC separately from those under the direction and control of the Office for the Police and Crime Commissioner.